 The most inhospitable climates on the planet are the poles.
 These points are the magnetic anchors for the earth.
 The geographic North and South Poles mark the opposite ends of a central axis on which the world turns, and they are the focal points for magnetic energy.

-Polar lights (aurora Polaris) are natural phenomena found in both the northern and southern hemispheres.
-Their scientific name, aurora borealis, is also called northern lights, and southern lights are called aurora australis.
+Polar lights (aurora Polaris) are natural phenomena in the northern and southern hemispheres.
+Their scientific name, Aurora borealis, is also called northern lights, and southern lights are called aurora australis.

 4) The South Pole